eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-clients.md

 > **Consensus clients**, formerly known as *eth2 clients*, run Ethereum's proof-of-stake consensus algorithm allowing the network to reach agreement about the head of the Beacon Chain.
 Consensus clients do not participate in validating/broadcasting transactions or executing state transitions: that is done by execution clients.
 Consensus clients do not attest to, or propose new blocks: that is done by the validator client which is an optional add-on to the consensus client.

 ## Overview Table

+These clients are developed in different programming languages, provide have unique features and offer different performance profiles.
+All clients support Ethereum mainnet out of the box along with active testnets.
+Variety of implementations allows the network to benefit from client diversity.
+If you are choosing a client to use, current client diversity should be one of the main factors.

 | Client                                                                  | Language   | Developer           | Status      |
 | ----------------------------------------------------------------------- | ---------- | ------------------- | ----------- |